Haufe-Lexware/docker-style-guide/DockerCompose.md

 > Compose is a tool for defining and running multi-container Docker applications.

-Because you can do a lot more that that, the guidelines restrict some usages.
+Because you can do a lot more that that, the **Style Guide** restrict some usages.

 ## Use docker-compose for orchestration only
 You **MUST NOT** use **Docker Compose** for building **Docker Images**, but only for defining runtime environments.